List of sports venues in the Greater Manila Area

 The following is a list of sports venues found in the Greater Manila Area in the Philippines which are in current use.

 In July 2014, the Philippine Sports Stadium and the Philippine Arena opened in Santa Maria and Bocaue, Bulacan.
-They are the largest football stadium and indoor arena in the Philippines which served as the venue for some of the 2015 AFC Cup group stage matches and the first Philippine Basketball Association games for the 2014–15 season.
+They are the largest football stadium and indoor arena in the Philippines and served as the venue for some of the 2015 AFC Cup group stage matches and the first Philippine Basketball Association games for the 2014–15 season.

 In 2012, the Mall of Asia Arena opened within the SM Mall of Asia complex in Pasay.
 This indoor arena hosted the 2013 FIBA Asia Championship.
-Other popular venues in the region include the Smart Araneta Coliseum in Quezon City which hosts several professional and collegiate basketball leagues, and the Rizal Memorial Stadium in Malate which is home to both the Philippine national football team and the Philippines national rugby union team.
+Other popular venues in the region include the Smart Araneta Coliseum in Quezon City, which hosts several professional and collegiate basketball leagues, and the Rizal Memorial Stadium in Malate which is home to both the Philippine national football team and the Philippines national rugby union team.